dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 ***alti is the result of barometer-IMU fusion in the unit of pressure.
 If the Matrice 100 has no ultrasonic sensor (no Gudiance installed), or it has ultrasonic sensor but its distance to the ground is larger than 3 meters (the measurement of ultrasonic sensor will be unstable at this distance), than height is supported by barometer and IMU only.
 Because barometer is very inaccurate indoor, alti is unreliable.*

-#### Command ID 0x01 Control Authority Change Notification
+#### CMD ID 0x01 Lost of Flight Control
-Onboard device has the lowers control priority.
-Its control authority can be taken over by RC and mobile device at any time.
-Once the control authority changed, a notification message will be sent to the onboard device by the autopilot.
+Onboard Device has the lowerest control priority.
+Its control authority can be taken over by remote controller and Mobile Device.
+Once the flight control is lost from the Onboard Device, a push data will be sent by the N1 Autopilot.

 <table>
 <tr>